jester070993/guitar-chord-pick/README.md

-A simple app that lets you select a guitar chord, hear the chord, and display chord fingering variations Create-react-app and Material UI
+A simple app that lets you select a guitar chord, hear the chord, and display chord fingering variations. <br />
+Create-react-app and Material UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).